WHEN DO YOU NEED DIGITAL FORENSICS AND HOW CAN IT HELP?

 CAN MOBILE FORENSICS BE PERFORMED REMOTELY?

 Unfortunately mobile phone forensics cannot be performed remotely.
-We understand how big a role your phone or tablet plays in your life so we try to limit the amount of time that we need your device as much as possible!
-Typically, we only need to have your phone or tablet in our possession for two to three days, but sometimes circumstances require us to keep the phone for a bit longer.
+We understand how big a role your phone or tablet plays in your life so we try to limit the amount of time that we need your device as much as possible.
+Typically, we only need to have your phone or tablet in our possession for one to two days, but sometimes circumstances require us to keep the phone for a bit longer.

 WHAT IS MOBILE/DIGITAL FORENSICS?